Annex-Engineering/Annex-Engineering_User_Mods/Extruders/Sherpa_Mini/Toolheads/Churls-Chubby_E3/README.md

 # Chubby Toolhead for the Ender 3

 This is a complete toolhead for the Ender 3 (v1 carriage) that uses Sherpa Mini, QuickDraw, dual 5020 part cooling fans, and the stock creality hotend.

+5020 fans can flow roughly 50% more than 5015s while being quieter, but they require 12V.

 ![Image of Stiffy](./Images/Chubby.png)